Got a child in primary school? Then there’s a fair chance they’ve either had or will soon get nits and head lice.

 We hear your plea, Sharron!

 Now, physically removing every live louse, using the wet combing method and plenty of conditioner, is one way to treat them.
 But this is hugely time-consuming, taking up to an hour to do just one head properly.

 This would need to be done on every affected person in the house at least 4 times, every 3 to 4 days.

 Because you are only removing lice and not the eggs that are waiting to hatch out, you need to keep going until you have had 3 sessions without finding any lice at all.

 Luckily there are speedier remedies.
-Products such as Lyclear – which have both insecticide and non-insecticide options, can be used to treat and kill head lice, and take up less time than wet combing.
+Headlice products come in both insecticide and non-insecticide options, and can be used to treat and kill head lice.
+Plus they take up less time than wet combing.

-Lyclear’s non-insecticide products work purely physically by suffocating and dehydrating the lice and eggs, preventing resistance.
+Non-insecticide products tend to work physically by suffocating and dehydrating the lice and eggs, preventing resistance.

 They come in a range of options like shampoo, spray or lotion so you can choose which one most suits your child -just check the label for the age they’re suitable from.

 “The directions are generally to apply the solution and leave on for a period of time before washing off,” Dr Philippa advises (though do check the packet for specific guidelines).

 “Most products will recommend a second treatment after 7 days in order to kill any lice which may have hatched from eggs after the first treatment.”